top of page

 · Feeling tired even after a night's sleep

-· Daytime tiredness, drowsiness or sleepiness
+· Daytime tiredness, drowsiness, or sleepiness

-· Irritability, depression or anxiety
+· Irritability, depression, or anxiety

 · Difficulty focusing on tasks or memory loss

-· Increased mistakes and risk for accidents
+· Increased mistakes and risk of accidents

 · Ongoing worries about sleep

 The long-term damage of sleep deprivation is of even more concern.
-Multiple studies and reports reveal untreated sleep disorders can result in:
+Multiple studies and reports reveal that untreated sleep disorders can result in:

 · Lower performance on the job or at school